AllenNeuralDynamics/aind-fib-qc-raw/README.md

-# aind-capsule-template
+# aind-fib-qc-raw

-Basic structure of a capsule to be customized as needed.
+QC capsule for fiber photometry (fib) data acquired with HARP/Bonsai-based behavior (e.g. Dynamic Foraging)

+To do:

+-to populate more QC/Evaluations

+-generate figures to be sent to QCportal
+-integrated into the fiber pipeline (before the nwb packaging)